 - Care for adequate fluid intake in connection with a greater loss of moisture and risk of dehydration.

-- On the thin air there is a greater risk of disease.
+- The thin air carries a greater risk of disease.
 Rest and sleep enough and pay attention to a good diet.

 - Altitude training is a complex theme and precise advice is sport and athlete specific.
 In case of doubt and if altitude training is started for the first time, take contact on with one of our experts.